How to Live a High Class Life on a Low Class Income

 There was a huge downside.
 My relationship was in no way workable.
 I was also helping someone in their business with values that I had begun to find untenable.
 The city environs “crushed me”.
 I experienced no spiritual growth.
 I yearned for the simplicity and loveliness of nature.
 Shows and concerts had their place – but I wanted “real” relationships and real communication with people I knew.

 That Italian top (*) – got eaten by “moths” (very pertinent message here in James 5:2 – Your wealth has rotted, and moths have eaten your clothes.) – The message was not lost on me.
 Though I ate at the highest realm of Restaurants and Hotels – nothing but nothing tastes like a home-cooked meal.
-Plus – there is nothing like the sweet, fresh produce picked from a tree or a home garden.
+To me those types of meals were within the walls of a high class life.
+There is nothing like the sweet, fresh produce picked from a tree or a home garden.
 To enjoy and partake of such well-cooked food with friends and family is pure delight.
 I found it in stark contrast to those who chased wealth with an “unhealthy” attitude and who seemed in a rush to get rich.
 Theirs seemed to be a chase for an elusive happiness.

 What you didn’t expect!